 Five-Year Rule for advancement to candidacy: If a student has not advanced to candidacy by the end of the fifth year, registration will not be allowed except for the quarter in which orals are taken.
-(Note: As described in Section C above, the Department expects students to advance to candidacy in their third year.
+(Note: As described in Section E.b. above, the department expects students to advance to candidacy in their third year.
+In the case of international students, failure to advance to candidacy by the end of year three will result in NRST fees.)